 Lastly, we move to deployment and monitoring.
-During these steps we monitor our model in production ensuring metrics such as model prediction accuracy, response time and system load are acceptable.
-It’s also important to capture the information around what is being asked from the model and the final outcome; a key concept is that these processes should be happening continuously and the outputs from monitoring should be used in the next iteration of development of our machine learned model.
+During these steps we monitor our model in production ensuring metrics such as model prediction accuracy, response time, and system load are acceptable.
+It’s also important to capture the information around what is being asked from the model and the final outcome; a key concept is that these processes should be happening continuously and the outputs from monitoring should be used in the next iteration of the development of our machine-learned model.
 This live collected data should be used as input when iterating on the model along with any source code and parameter adjustments.
 Finally, If there are any code adjustments, this CD4ML pipeline should trigger the machine learning process to start from the beginning to ensure continuous delivery and the latest code changes and models are available for customers to use.

 How can you try CD4ML on your laptop?

 At ODSC Europe this fall, we invite you to our workshop to join us to learn about CD4ML.
 This workshop runs completely on your local environment using open source data and technologies.
 You can browse the repository here.
 During the workshop, we will guide you through the steps of CD4ML using the tools in Figure 2 and how they communicate to each other in Figure 3.